-Visual Resources Collection, PhD University of Virginia, 2012Email
+Visual Resources Center, PhD University of Virginia, 2012Email

 Dan concentrated on Dutch Baroque Art and Cartography while an undergraduate at Mary Washington College (now the University of Mary Washington) and switched to Classical Art and Archaeology upon entering the University of Virginia.
 He has excavated in Morgantina, Sicily and at the Roman fort of Porolissum in Salǎj, Romania.
 His primary research interests are geography and the Roman/Barbarian interaction along the frontier, focusing on sites in Romania and Bulgaria.
 Having written his Master's Thesis on the Stoic content of Trajanic Sculpture, he wrote his dissertation on the areas of operation and influence in the northwestern Dacian limes.
 He has presented his research in the United States, Germany, Croatia, Bulgaria and Romania - part of which has been published in BAR-IS 2236 The Roman Empire and Beyond: Archaeological and Historical Research on the Romans and Native Cultures in Central Europe.
 He has also provided illustrations for numerous scholarly publications and children's picture books.